zteln/goblin/README.md

 # => :ok (if cancelled) or :ok (if committed)
 ```

 Transactions provide snapshot isolation.
-If a conflict is detected (another transaction modified the same keys), the transaction returns `{:error, :in_conflict}`.
+If a conflict is detected (another transaction modified the same keys), the transaction returns `{:error, :tx_in_conflict}`.
+Conflicts can arise if one transaction's read or write set is not disjoint from another simultaneous transaction's write set.
+However, a transaction with only a read set and empty write set will have no conflicts even if another transaction writes to those keys at the same time.

 ### PubSub